 • Cyto-SNP Analysis (Illumina) - This is a whole-genome scanning panel designed for efficient, high-throughput analysis of genetic and structural variations that are relevant to human diseases, including duplications, deletions, amplifications, copy-neutral loss of heterozygosity (LOH), and mosaicism.

-• PWS-associated Gene Expression for MKRN3, MAGEL2, NDN, SNRPN, SNORD116, and IPW (See figure 1 below) - qRT-PCR is used to assess expression of these genes in the iPSCs.
+• PWS-associated Gene Expression for MKRN3, MAGEL2, NDN, SNRPN, SNORD116, and IPW genes - qRT-PCR is used to assess expression of these genes in the iPSCs.
 These imprinted genes located in the 15q11-q13 region provide evidence of how these iPSCs reflect gene expression patterns expected from individuals/tissues/animal models with PWS.

 • DNA Methylation Assay (PWS-Imprinting Center; PWS-IC) - PWS is an imprinting disorder characterized by the differential methylation that marks the PWS-IC.
 This assay is used to confirm that the appropriate methylation imprint is maintained in the iPSCs.

-The results of these tests will be made publicly available (see below).
-Publications that may result from the use of the PWS iPSCs biobank should cite the validation process performed by the UConn Stem Cell Core in collaboration with FPWR.
+The results of these tests are publicly available and linked below.
+Publications that may result from the use of the PWS iPSC biobank should cite the validation process performed by the UConn Stem Cell Core in collaboration with FPWR.

 Cell lines currently available at PWS iPSC Biobank

-While the PWS iPSCs biobank is expanding, two human iPSCs lines are currently available for distribution including:
+While the PWS iPSC biobank is expanding, three human iPSC lines are currently available for distribution including:

 PWSDel

-How to obtain cells lines from the FPWR PWS iPSCs Biobank
+How to obtain cells from the FPWR PWS iPSC Biobank

-Investigators interested in obtaining cells should contact the Uconn Stem Cell core at ucscicore@uchc.edu for more information.
+Investigators interested in obtaining these cells should visit https://health.uconn.edu/stem-cell-core/services/distribution-of-human-pluripotent-stem-cell-lines/ or contact the UConn Stem Cell core at ucscicore@uchc.edu.

 For any additional information please contact Theresa Strong, PhD at theresa.strong@fpwr.org